The Wave Trace and Birkhoff Billiards: Background

 where $u_j$ are smooth eigenfunctions on $\Omega$ and $B$ is either the restriction operator (Dirichlet boundary conditions), normal differentiation (Neumann boundary conditions) or normal differentiation plus a prescribed function on $\d \Omega$ (Robin boundary conditions).
 A variety of approaches in local and global harmonic analysis have been taken to prove partial results in the direction of \cite{Kac66}.
 One particularly useful strategy is to use the wave group to deduce spectral information about the underlying geometric space, usually a Riemannian manifold.
 The motivation behind this approach stems from Duistermaat and H\"ormander's propagation of singularities theorem, which says that singularities of solutions to the wave equation propagate along (possibly broken) bicharacteristics, which are lifts to $T^* (\R \times \Omega)$ of geodesic or billiard orbits.
 As linear waves can be superimposed, constructive interference is most pronounced along geodesics which are traversed infinitely often, i.e. periodic orbits.
 On the trace side, this is reflected in the Poisson relation:

 where the lefthand side is the distributional trace of the half wave propagator (see Section \ref{Computing the wave trace}) and the righthand side is the length spectrum of $\Omega$ (the closure of all lengths of periodic geodesic or billiard orbits together with $\{0\}$).
-This is due to \cite{AndersonMelrose} in the case of bounded planar domains.
-In particular, the formula \eqref{Poisson relation} generalizes the Poisson summation formula on the torus $\R^n/\Z^n$ from elementary Fourier analysis (see \cite{Ur98}, for example).\\ \\ Asymptotic formulas near the singularities are given by the Selberg trace formula in the case of hyperbolic surfaces \cite{Sel56}, the Duistermaat-Guillemin trace theorem for general smooth manifolds under a dynamical nondegeneracy condition \cite{DuGu75}, and a Poisson summation formula for strictly convex bounded planar domains due to Guillemin and Melrose \cite{GuMe79b}.
-However, since these trace formulas involve sums over all periodic orbits of a given length, it is theoretically possible that the contributions of distinct orbits having the same length could cancel out and the wave trace is actually smooth near a point in the length spectrum.
+This is proven in \cite{AndersonMelrose} for smooth, strictly convex planar domains with boundary and \cite{PeSt92} for more general bounded domains.
+In particular, the formula \eqref{Poisson relation} generalizes the Poisson summation formula on the torus $\R^n/\Z^n$ from elementary Fourier analysis (see \cite{Ur98}, for example). \\ \\ Asymptotic formulas near the singularities are given by the Selberg trace formula in the case of hyperbolic surfaces \cite{Sel56}, the Duistermaat-Guillemin trace theorem for general smooth manifolds under a dynamical nondegeneracy condition \cite{DuGu75}, and a Poisson summation formula for strictly convex bounded planar domains due to Guillemin and Melrose \cite{GuMe79b}.
+However, since these trace formulas involve sums over all periodic orbits of a given length, it is possible that the contributions of distinct orbits having the same length could cancel out and the wave trace is actually smooth near a point in the length spectrum.
 We say that the length $L \in \R$ of a periodic orbit $\gamma$ is simple if up to time reversal ($t \mapsto -t$), $\gamma$ is the unique periodic orbit of length $L$.
 Without length spectral simplicity, there is no way to deduce Laplace spectral information from the length spectrum alone.
 It is shown in \cite{PeSt92} that generically, smooth convex domains have simple length spectrum associated to only nondegenerate periodic orbits.
 In that case, the following theorem holds: \begin{theo}[\cite{GuMe79b}, \cite{PeSt17}] Assume $\gamma$ is a nondegenerate periodic billiard orbit in a bounded, strictly convex domain with smooth boundary and $\gamma$ has length $L$ which is simple.
 Then near $L$, the even wave trace has an asymptotic expansion